 - 5.1 Test environment (vacuum, inert gas, ambient air, etc.) including moisture content (for example, relative humidity) may have an influence on the measured cyclic fatigue behavior.
 In particular, the behavior of materials susceptible to slow crack growth fracture will be strongly influenced by test environment and testing rate.
-Conduct tests to evaluate the mechanical cyclic fatigue behaviour of a material in inert environments to minimize slow crack growth effects.
-Conversely, conduct tests in environments or at test modes and rates representative of service conditions to evaluate material performance under use conditions, or both.
-Regardless of whether testing is conducted in uncontrolled ambient air or controlled environments, monitor and report relative humidity and temperature at a minimum at the beginning and end of each test, and hourly if the test duration is greater than 1 h.
-Testing at humidity levels greater than 65 % relative humidity (RH) is not recommended. - 5.2 While cyclic fatigue in ceramics is sensitive to environment at any stress level (4) environment has been shown to have a greater influence on cyclic fatigue at higher forces (that is, forces greater than the threshold for static fatigue (5)).
-In this regime, the number of cycles to failure may be influenced by test frequency and wave form.
-Tests performed at low frequency with wave forms having plateaus may decrease the cycles to failure since the material is subject to maximum tensile stresses (that is, similar to static fatigue) for longer periods of time during each cycle.
-Conversely, at lower stress levels the cycles to failure are usually not influenced by frequency or wave form, except as noted in 4.3. - 5.3 In many materials, amplitude of the cyclic wave form is a primary contributor to the cyclic fatigue behavior.
-However, in ceramics the maximum stress intensity factor may be the primary contributor of the cyclic fatigue behaviour.
-Nonetheless, the choice of load ratio, R or A, can have a pronounced effect on the cyclic fatigue behavior of the material.
-A force ratio of R=1 (maximum equal to minimum) constitutes a constant force test with no fluctuation of force over time.
-A force ratio of R=0 (minimum equal to zero) constitutes the maximum amplitude (amplitude equal to one half the maximum) for tension-tension cyclic fatigue.
-A force ratio of R=0.1 is often chosen for tension-tension cyclic fatigue so as to impose maximum amplitudes while minimizing the possibility of a "slack" (loose and non-tensioned) force train.
-The choice of R or A is dictated by the final use of the test result.
+Conduct tests to evaluate the maximum strength potential of a material in inert environments or at sufficiently rapid testing rates, or both, to minimize slow crack growth effects.
+Conversely, conduct tests in environments or at test modes, or both, and rates representative of service conditions to evaluate material performance under use conditions.
+Regardless of whether testing is conducted in uncontrolled ambient air or controlled environments, monitor and report relative humidity and temperature at a minimum at the beginning and end of each test, and hourly (if possible) if the test duration is greater than 1 h.
+Testing at humidity levels greater than 65 % relative humidity (RH) is not recommended. - 5.2 Rate effects in many CFCCs may play important roles in degrading cyclic fatigue performance.
+In particular, high testing rates (that is, high frequency) may cause localized heating due to frictional sliding of debonded fibers within the matrix.
+Such sliding may accelerate mechanical degradation of the composite leading to rapid cyclic fatigue failures.
+Conversely, low testing rates (that is, low frequency or wave forms with plateaus) may serve to promote environmental degradation as the material is exposed to maximum tensile stresses for longer periods of time. - 5.3 In many materials, amplitude of the cyclic wave form is a primary contributor to the cyclic fatigue behavior.
+Thus, choice of force ratio, R or A, can have a pronounced effect on the cyclic fatigue behavior of the material.
+A force ratio of R = 1 (that is, maximum equal to minimum) constitutes a constant force test with no fluctuation of force over time.
+A force ratio of R = 0 (that is, minimum equal to zero) constitutes the maximum amplitude (that is, amplitude equal to one half the maximum) for tension-tension cyclic fatigue.
+A force ratio of R